itsvee0120/SMC/README.md

 # Email Sender

-I worked at the Student Media Center at my college and while trying to implement new technologies into our daily services, I decided to make a web application that allows users to send personalized email templates to clients based on their information.
+I work at the Student Media Center at my college and while trying to implement new technologies into our daily services, I decided to make a web application that allows users to send personalized email templates to clients based on their information.
 The application enables multiple client entries and includes options for different email templates, including a confirmation for due dates.

 ## Features